 We’re positive about mental health, so you can talk about your mental health openly with your manager, in confidence, and without fear of being judged.
+Happiness, productivity and effectiveness at work are all intrinsically linked to wellbeing so mental health is important to everyone; not just people who experience mental health problems.
 We recognise that mental health is just like physical health.
-Happiness, productivity and effectiveness at work are all intrinsically linked to wellbeing so mental health is important to everyone; not just people who experience mental health problems.
 It can be positive, or you might experience times that you don’t feel so good.
 This can lead to problems that might last over a few weeks or months or ones that need managing over a lifetime.

 Employee Assistance Programme

 We’re committed to supporting you at all times.
 Your manager, colleagues, friends and family can often give you the help and support you need but if you’re going through a hard time, we recognise that sometimes talking to someone impartial, independent and professional can help.
 That’s why we provide a free and confidential employee assistance programme where you can you get advice on a wide range of issues.
 You can talk about anything that might be troubling you and be sure that you’ll be respected and listened to.
 The service is available 24/7 and further information can found employee assistance programme pages.

 Health and Safety